 Bristol Aerosol Research Centre

 Aerosols play important roles in a broad range of disciplines including atmospheric science, disease transmission, the delivery of drugs to the lungs, and the formation of structured micro- and nano-particles.
-Research at the Bristol Aerosol Research Centre (BARC) is focussed on improving our understanding of the physical, chemical and biological properties of aerosols.
+Research at the Bristol Aerosol Research Centre (BARC) is focused on improving our understanding of the physical, chemical and biological properties of aerosols.

-We use advanced advanced techniques to manipulate and characterise individual particles to study their optical, chemical and biological properties, through to more conventional tools to study exhaled aerosol that can carry microorganisms or drugs for delivery to the lungs.
+We use advanced techniques to manipulate and characterise individual particles to study their optical, chemical and biological properties, through to more conventional tools to study exhaled aerosol that can carry microorganisms or drugs for delivery to the lungs.

 Research at BARC